 - You can store them in an airtight container and in the fridge for up to two days although they are the best when eaten fresh.

-I mentioned a few posts back that while I was sick I ate a lot of soups and this particular one made it frequently in from of me.
-I made a huge pot of this soup and ate it in two days, and then made it twice after I recovered;
+I made a huge pot of this soup and ate it in two days.
+Then I made it twice after I recovered.

 Oxtail Soup looks difficult but it’s actually very simple not at all.
 Even though it takes a long time to cook, it’s totally worth the wait!
 But you can always use a pressure cooker.